 1) Choose a Relatable Main Character

-You need to choose a character that makes it easy for audiences to understand your story and you need to make him or her attractive (not as in “good looking”; as in “appealing”).
-This character should be interesting and well-defined enough to leave an impression in the minds of the people:
+Either way, you need to choose a character that makes it easy for audiences to understand your story and you need to make him or her attractive (not as in “good looking”; as in “appealing”).
+This character should be interesting and well-defined enough to leave an impression in the minds of the reader.

 2) Put the Best Elements in the Beginning of Your Story